MAAV-Software/mission8/include/vision/depth-utils/README.txt

 This document will explain how to use the camera utility classes.

-The CameraInputBase class is an abstract class that provides a workable interface for classes that control working with the data recieved from the camera.
+The CameraInterfaceBase class is an abstract class that provides a workable interface for classes that control working with the data recieved from the camera.

 It's public methods are used as follows: